 If you are the type that likes to post sensitive content on your page, you’ll not get views.

-To fix this problem you’ll have to clear all your video that shows sensitive body part or talk about something in the video that’s against Instagram community guidelines.
+To fix this problem, you’ll have to clear all your video that shows sensitive body parts or talk about something in the video that’s against Instagram community guidelines.

 Fix 3: Use Engaging Content

-If your content doesn’t excite the viewers and the engagement drop as more people see your video.
+If your content doesn’t excite the viewers, the engagement drops as more people see your video.

-Instagram will reduce the number of people that are likely to view it in the first place.
+Instagram will reduce the number of people who are likely to view it.

-If the Reels aren’t educational, informational, entertaining, or inspirational you’ll hardly get good views.
+If the Reels aren’t informational, entertaining, or inspirational, you’ll hardly get good views.